avra911/m2onk8s/GUIDE.rst

 ``````````````````````````````
 I used grunt, phing and robo as task runners and not found them to be super superior to bash scripts.
 However, bash is a little too expressive - You can quickly come up with convoluted, nasty compliation scripts.
 Thus, we're going to try Make.
 I have never used it, but it seems simple enough.

 There are a few things that need to be automated.
 First, the goal is for a single command deployment.
-So, we're going to stuhb that method.
+So, we're going to stub that method.

 ..
 Code::make